MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 to queries within the cluster, even for queries that do not use the index key(s).

+Indexes preserve monotonicity information.
+As such, for indexed non-materialized views, results can be monotonic.

 ## Indexes and materialized views

 In Materialize, indexing a